sretcher/Factorial-ANOVA/README.md

-## Tests Conducted in our Factorial Experiment:
+## Tests Conducted in our Factorial Experiment

 #### Test for Main Effect of Mowing Height